 It is said that Iboga has two spirits; a masculine and feminine component.
 A participant may experience both the changing phenomena of the feminine spirit, and the clear emptiness and conscious presence of the masculine.
 My experience with iboga led to many profound insights into the operation of my self structure and opened a more clear communication with the soul or higher intellect.
 Even if one has realized Samadhi or had profound insights into one’s nature with entheogens, it does not mean that one has necessarily learned to manage personal relationships, become conscious of all patterns inherited from society and parents, or unlocked one’s full creative potential.
 There are many developmental lines that can be explored in a human life, and the soul is the key to the self structure’s evolution and growth.
 During my experience on iboga I was shown points in my life when my aliveness had been suppressed, when my childlike spirit had been crushed and I started protecting my heart as opposed to expressing it freely.
 Some of these experiences were an actual reliving of the event, and feeling energetically the original state of being that had been lost.
 But this does not automatically restore balance to the self structure or eliminate the old patterns.
 I still need to be willing to do the hard work of integrating these insights into my life.
 Of all of the entheogens that have crossed my path, iboga was most helpful in giving me clear insights into many formative experiences.
 The story about me is not important, but what is important is the letting go of trapped energy which flows in the unconscious mind, which binds awareness to identification with the self structure.
 In the Bwiti tradition the Nima or high shaman may ask “At what point in your life did you stop singing and dancing, and enjoying quiet moments to yourself?”
 If we can untangle the knots that have been tied in our being, we can once again join the universal dance.

 When the iboga is working in us, it is possible to ask the soul or higher mind (or the spirit of the plant, of whatever you want to call it) any questions and possibly receive an answer that would otherwise not be available to us.
 Iboga has been an effective treatment for addictions, as it helps us clearly see and become free of one’s patterns.
 Our patterns and habits are the very things that prevent us from living a life free from our conditioned self, from living a life directed by the soul.
 We are all addicts in some sense, addicted to thinking, and addicted to the concept of a “me”.
 Iboga is a strong medicine, and many need to experience it only once in their lifetime to gain realizations into what their soul is and to get deep insights into their self structure.
 In the Bwiti tradition they say that once you receive the healing from the medicine, then you simply go and live your life.
 This medicine is not something that you take on an ongoing basis.
-Entheogens can offer acceleration but not shortcuts on the path of awakening, but only for those who are prepared to travel through the doors that the plants will open, and to let go of the conditioned behaviors and attachments that form the self structure.
+Entheogens offer acceleration but not shortcuts on the path of awakening.
+For those who are prepared to travel through the doors that the plants will open it is possible to let go of the conditioned behaviors and attachments that form the self structure.
+But it is equally possible to resist the persistent truths that are revealed in the experience.

 One significant aspect of the iboga retreat was the stillness that permeated my experience.
 During our ceremonies we were essentially in a perfect position to engage in continuous meditation for a period of 8 hours without moving, as there seemed to be a natural inclination to become very still once the effects of became manifest.
 To do 8 hours of continuous meditation is something only the most experienced meditators can do, akin to an Olympic feat for an athlete, but with iboga it can become more possible.
 During this time I did not employ any technique but simply let everything be as it is, abiding in a sort of choiceless awareness and presence.
 My attention came to rest naturally on the third eye and my lower mind became still for periods of time, as various higher dimensions of my being opened up.
 I became deeply absorbed in the present moment and whatever “I” was at any particular moment dissolved more and more, and awareness remained.
 At a certain point that awareness was identical with all that was happening; movement and stillness were realized as one.
 As the Iboga started to wear off the outer world was experienced as a silent field of peace or empty consciousness, which I relate to the formless jhanas/dhyanas of Buddhism and the yogic systems.